Ernie Chambers: Awards

 The Freedom from Religion Foundation awarded Chambers a plaque naming him a "Hero of the First Amendment" at their annual convention in 2005 in Orlando.

 Chambers was offered a Distinguished Service award from the American Humanist Association in 2007, but he turned it down.
 He accepted a Lifetime Achievement Award from the association in 2016 at its 75th anniversary conference in Chicago.

 Personal life

-Aside from a stint in the United States Army, Chambers has lived in Nebraska all his life.
+Aside from serving in the United States Army, Chambers has lived in Nebraska all his life.
 He is known for his casual attire of blue jeans and short-sleeved sweatshirts, even when in session at the Nebraska Legislature.
 He often brings his dog with him to work.
 Chambers is a sketch artist, a therapeutic activity he adopted during long legislative sessions.

 Chambers was married to Jacklyn Adele (née Lee) Chambers (January 31, 1940 – July 15, 2000), with whom he had four children before they divorced.